ChrisRG/chip8rs/README.md

 * a simple stack for storing addresses during calls to sub-routines
 * two timers: delay and sound (limited to a simple beep)

-Once a game's ROM has been loaded into memory (typically starting at address 0x200), the program counter increments through memory two bytes at a time, fetching the instruction or opcode at that address.
+Once a game's ROM has been loaded (typically starting at address 0x200), the program counter increments through memory two bytes at a time, fetching the instruction or opcode at that address.
 The base CHIP-8 has 35 instructions (with the upgraded Super CHIP-8 adding 10 more), which include basic operations such as math, control flow, and graphics.
 For a list, see [this table](https://en.wikipedia.org/wiki/CHIP-8#Opcode_table) on Wikipedia.
 As input, the virtual machine checks for a key press from 16 possible keys.
 It also draws to a 64x32 pixel buffer, which has been scaled here by a factor of 10.

 #### Additional resources
 * [CHIP-8 Technical Reference](https://github.com/mattmikolay/chip-8/wiki/CHIP%E2%80%908-Technical-Reference)